Internet-Draft spring-mpte-sr October 2025

 5. Operation

 A path computation request or tunnel delegation notification is sent to the controller, specifying one or more ingress and egress nodes, along with constraints.
 This request may originate from an ingress router in the network or be provisioned directly via an API to the controller.
-This tunnel computation request or delegation pertains to an instance of an MPTED, which is assigned an identifier and a version.
+This tunnel computation request or delegation pertains to an instance of an MPTE Tunnel achieved with the ingress SR Policy..

 The controller computes the DAG for ingress and all egress endpoints to determine all Junction nodes in the DAG to be used for the tunnel.